ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PortfolioAnalysis Documentation.md

 - Parameters:
   - `file_paths` (List[str]): List of file paths to statements for each time period.
   - `revert_to_original_file` (bool, optional): Whether to revert to the original PDF file after calculation.
 Defaults to True.
-- Returns: A DataFrame containing returns over the selected time periods, expressed as percentages.
+- PerformanceAnalysis: A DataFrame containing returns over the selected time periods, expressed as percentages.

 ### `calculate_yearly_returns()`

 - Calculates yearly returns for the portfolio.
-- Returns: A NumPy array containing yearly returns.
+- PerformanceAnalysis: A NumPy array containing yearly returns.

 ## Example Usage